 Direct sunlight can lead to leather peeling or fading paint.
 If your storage unit has a window, park your motorcycle in the area where sunlight won’t hit it.
 Better yet — cover it.

 Once you’ve read and followed these tips, you can trust your motorcycle will be ready to run come springtime.
-For secure storage units in North York and Toronto, call Centron Storage at (647) 749-1398 or (647) 749-1220.We’ll be happy to discuss motorcycle storage options with you.
+For secure storage units in North York, call Centron Storage at (647) 749-1397.We’ll be happy to discuss motorcycle storage options with you.